NCERT Exemplar Class 11 Biology Solutions Chapter 14 Respiration in Plants

 ii) Organic Substances

 Organic substances are the ones which are present in the living organisms.
-These substances are oxidised in the process of respiration so as to release energy.
+These substances are oxidised in the process of respiration to release energy.
 Examples of organic substances are carbohydrates, proteins and fats.

 Question:7